Airplane Beds for Toddlers: Which Airlines Actually Allow Them?

 It takes about 100 seconds to inflate, given there’s less volume to blow up than in the Plane Pal.
 Again there are two inflation valves which operate one-way to prevent any air escaping while you blow it up, and a third escape red valve which releases air pressure if you over inflate.

 Read my full FlyAway review here.
-Get 10 US$ off the Flyaway direct from their website – they ship internationally and can deduct the equivalent of your currency..
-Code is below just click it to go to their website.
+Get 10 US$ off the Flyaway direct from their website – they ship internationally and can deduct the equivalent discount amount of your currency..
+Code is also below- just click it to go to their website.

+Are inflatable footrests allowed on planes?
 Quick answer?
 Some do and some don’t.
-Below details the airlines which officially allow or prohibit them and state this on their website.
-Just click on the links to view their entire policy.
+Below details which airlines allow seat extenders, which officially allow or prohibit them and state this on their website.
+Just click on the airline links to view their entire policy.

 Airlines who officially do NOT allow most sleep travel gadgets/airplane beds for toddlers and say so on their website are: